 Sharon Feeney – Support & Development Worker

-Sharon joined Perth Six Circle Project in June 2018.
+Sharon joined Perth Six Circle Project in May 2018.
 She is a qualified Trainer and Designer – through Training Accreditation Programme and before joining the Project, she spent 22 years in the Retail Industry, with the last 15 years in Learning and Development.
 Sharon also has a Diploma in Holistic Massage.
 Sharon has supported local schools through delivering workshops that help young adults build confidence and get ready for working life.
 Sharon is passionate about motivating people and seeing people develop.

 Julia Brown – Development Worker

 Julia joined Perth Six Circle Project in July 2011 as a Development Worker.
-Before joining the project she worked in learning and development for a variety of organisations within the public, private and voluntary sectors.
+Before joining the Project she worked in learning and development for a variety of organisations within the public, private and voluntary sectors.
 She has taught at all levels, including Post Graduate studies.
 She holds a variety of qualifications, including a Master Diploma in Learning and Development, Postgraduate Diploma in Human Resource Management, along with COSCA Counselling and ILM Coaching and Mentoring qualifications.
 She was involved in the Girls Brigade both as a participant and a leader, encouraging young people to try out new activities and to widen their horizons.
 Julia has excellent interpersonal skills which she has developed through her various roles and enjoys the challenge of motivating and influencing people to fulfil their individual goals.